 Frequently Asked Questions

 Yes.
-It is chrysocolla in silica—copper silicate intergrown with microcrystalline quartz or chalcedony, the commercial form suitable for jewelry.
-No detectable treatment: the blue-green color comes from the copper naturally present in the mineral structure, and the veins are remnants of the original matrix that the lapidary preserves as part of the pattern.
+Chrysocolla in silica — copper silicate intergrown with quartz or chalcedony, the form suitable for jewelry.
+No detectable treatment: the color comes from naturally occurring copper in the structure.
 Statement based on lapidary observation; the piece does not include formal gemological certification.

 Why is the silver dark?

-The oxidized finish is a deliberately applied patina: the surface of 925 silver is treated with controlled sulfuration to darken it, creating an aged tone that contrasts with the blue-green of the cabochon.
-It is not dirt or a defect; it is the finish of the SOFIA design.
-The patina may lighten with continuous use, which is part of the natural aging of the piece—if at some point the original contrast is preferred, it can be repatinated in a workshop.
+The oxidized finish is a patina deliberately applied through controlled sulfuration.
+It is not dirt or a defect: it is the finish of the SOFIA design.
+It may lighten with continued use — if you wish to restore the original contrast, it can be repatinated in a workshop.

 Can it be worn daily?

 Yes, with normal silver jewelry care.
-Silicified chrysocolla (6–7 Mohs) withstands continuous use as a pendant without problems.
-It is advisable to remove it for sleeping, showering, exercising, or applying perfumes and creams: chemical products can alter the oxidized patina of the silver and, with prolonged exposure, affect the copper in the mineral.
+Silicified chrysocolla (6–7 Mohs) withstands use as a pendant.
+It is advisable to remove it before sleeping, showering, or applying perfumes and creams.
+Consult our care guide.

 Can the chain be changed?